adore/daylight/doc/develop.md

     class PostController < APIController
     end

-`APIController` subclasses `ApplicationController`.
-Any functionality built in `ApplicationController` will be available to your `APIController` subclasses.
+> Note: Any functionality built in `ApplicationController` will be available to
+> your `APIController` subclasses.

 You must "turn on" REST actions to allow for functionality.
 All actions provided by Daylight are turned off by default so what is exposed is determined